- Home

 Adding and subtracting numbers with decimal points by aligning the decimal points vertically so that digits with the same place value line up.

-What do students usually get wrong about Adding and Subtracting Decimals?
+When do you use Adding and Subtracting Decimals?

 Prerequisites